A Data Driven Approach to Happiness

 -

-Intentional Realignment – Together, we develop strategies to shift your resources toward what truly brings you joy, fulfillment, and long-term well-being.
+Intentional Realignment – Together, we develop strategies to shift your time, money, and attention toward the people, experiences, and causes you've identified as most important.

 Intentional "Use Buckets"